movebit/move/language/move-analyzer/editors/code/README.md

 To confirm that you've installed the language server program successfully, execute `move-analyzer --version` on the command line.
 You should see the output `move-analyzer 1.0.0`.

-### 2. Installing the move-analyzer Visual Studio Code extension
+### 2. Installing the sui-move-analyzer Visual Studio Code extension

 1. Open a new window in any Visual Studio Code application version 1.55.2 or greater.
 2. Open the command palette (`⇧⌘P` on macOS, or use the menu item *View > Command Palette...*) and type **Extensions: Install Extensions**.
 This will open a panel named *Extensions* in the sidebar of your Visual Studio Code window.
-3. In the search bar labeled *Search Extensions in Marketplace*, type **move-analyzer**.
-The move-analyzer extension should appear in the list below the search bar.
+3. In the search bar labeled *Search Extensions in Marketplace*, type **sui-move-analyzer**.
+The sui-move-analyzer extension should appear in the list below the search bar.
 Click **Install**.
 4. Open any file that ends in `.move`.
 Or to create a new file, click **Select a language**, and choose the **Move** language.
 As you type, you should see that keywords and types appear in different colors.